meeDamian/meeDamian.github.io/content/home/speaking.md

 weight: 8
 ---

-Recently, I speak primarily about Bitcoin & Lightning Network.
+Recently, I speak mostly about Bitcoin & Lightning Network.
 Before that, I used to organize, and occasionally speak on GPG meetups.

 Some of my archival slides can be found [here].
 To schedule, please see the [contact] section 😁.